Skip to main content

 Overview

-Our Bankstown Children’s Centre provides a nurturing environment where children develop confidence and a strong sense of belonging.
-We take a play-based approach to learning, encouraging children to explore, make choices and develop their skills.
+Our Bankstown Children’s Centre is a warm and nurturing place where children can develop a strong sense of belonging.
+We support children to build confidence through play.
+They can explore, make choices and develop new skills in everyday activities.

-The centre provides care for children aged 6 weeks to 5 years.
-There are two dedicated rooms: one for infants and toddlers (6 weeks - 3 years) and another for preschoolers (3 - 5 years), although this can be dependent on the individual child and their development.
+We care for children aged 6 weeks to 5 years.
+There are two main rooms: one for babies and toddlers (6 weeks to 3 years) and one for preschool children (3 to 5 years).
+Room groups may change based on each child’s needs and development.

-If you're interested in joining our team of early childhood educators, see below.
+If you are interested in joining our early childhood team, see below.

 Fast facts